foretspaisibles/bsdowl/doc/LaTeXDocument.md

 .include "latex.doc.mk"
 ```

-If you run _make_ in the folder containing this `Makefile`, you
+If we now run _make_ in the folder containing this `Makefile`, we
-will see something like this in your terminal:
+will see an output similar to the following in our terminal:

 ```console
 % make